 On October 18, 1984, the Indiana Department of Correction broke ground on the Correctional Industrial Complex (CIC), later renamed the Correctional Industrial Facility (CIF).
 CIF was originally built for a capacity of 714 but because of overcrowding it was changed from singled cells to double cells.
 The current maximum capacity is 1443 with an average daily population of 1420.
 CIF is a level 2/3 (medium security) correctional facility housing adult male offenders.

 Offenders are afforded the opportunity to earn their GED through Grace College.
 Grace College also offers the following vocational programs: Business Technology, Building Maintenance and Horticulture.
-Also, Offenders have the opportunity to participate in facility programs such as PLUS (Purposeful Living Units Serve), which is a faith and character based program aimed at helping offenders avoid criminal behavior by teaching them to demonstrate 5 core values: honesty, integrity, respect, responsibility, compassion and tolerance.
+Also, Offenders have the opportunity to participate in facility programs such as Purposeful Living Units Serve (PLUS), which is a faith and character based program aimed at helping offenders avoid criminal behavior by teaching them to demonstrate 5 core values: honesty, integrity, respect, responsibility, compassion and tolerance.
 The Therapeutic Community is an 8-12 month intensive treatment program aimed at treating addiction.

 The Correctional Industrial Facility has 4 different facility programs dealing with animals.
-FIDO (Faith + Inmates + Dogs = Opportunity) this is one of the facility apprenticeship programs and employs approximately 36 offenders.
+Faith + Inmates + Dogs = Opportunity or FIDO, this is one of the facility apprenticeship programs and employs approximately 36 offenders.
 Dogs are paired with an offender and taught basic obedience skills then ready for adoption.
 ICAN (Indiana Canine Assistance Network) this is one of the facility apprenticeship programs where inmates train dogs to become service animals to assist the disabled.
 9 Lives Cat Program is an adoption program where cats are placed with offender volunteers until they are adopted.
 The Saving Max program pairs volunteer inmates with dogs that have been placed in the Anderson Animal shelter due to their owners currently not being able to care for them.
 When the owners are able to care for them again they are reunited.